WICG/attribution-reporting-api/AGGREGATE.md

 prevent unnecessarily increasing the payload size and thus storage and processing costs.

-This size can be increased via the `aggregatable_filtering_id_max_bytes` property.
+This size can be increased via the `aggregatable_filtering_id_max_bytes` field.
 To avoid amplifying a counting attack due to the resulting different payload size, the browser will unconditionally send an aggregatable report on every trigger registration with a non default (higher than 1) max bytes.
 A null report will be sent in the case that the trigger registration did not generate an attribution report.
 The source registration time will always be excluded from the aggregatable report with a non default max bytes.
 This behavior is the same as when a trigger context ID is set.